-Till 1975 Sikkim was a separate kingdom.
+Historically Sikkim was an Independent kingdom under the monarchy known as Namgyal Monarchy.
 In 1975 the popular demand for setting up a democratic set up ended in Sikkim becoming the 22nd state of India.
-Since then a democratic government has been running the affairs of the state and Sikkim has been in a continuous path of improvement in all fronts.
+It is also the last independent state to subsume into India.
+Since then a democratic government has been running the affairs of the state and Sikkim has been in a continuous path of growth and development in all fronts.

 Till the 1980’s Sikkim was mostly inaccessible to general tourists.
-Since then tourism in Sikkim has progressed substantially.
+Since then tourism in Sikkim has progressed by leaps and bounds.
 The most popular destinations of tourist attraction in Sikkim include Gangtok, Pelling, and Lachung (North Sikkim).
-Additionally Lachen in North Sikkim and Ravangla in South Sikkim has also gained prominence.
+Additionally Lachen in North Sikkim and Ravangla and Namchi in South Sikkim have also gained prominence.
 There are many other smaller tourist destinations in the state that promote village tourism, homestay, eco-tourism, and other such ideas.

 A typical leisure tour normally covers the region in 5 to 15 days.
 Most common tours are of 7-10 days duration.